- Who We Are

 - Mobilize migrant men to stop and prevent s/ipv in their community.

-The Hombres Unidos Contra la Violencia Familar curriculum was modified and completed in 2008 and covers topics such as gender roles, defining s/ipv, the causes and consequences of violence and building skills to prevent and respond to violence are discussed.
-The promotores that carried out the workshops during the implementation phase expressed excitement about the program as they stated that participants demonstrated real changes in attitudes and the desire to speak out against violence in the community.
+The current (and final) iteration of Hombres Unidos covers topics such as gender roles, defining s/ipv, the causes and consequences of violence and building skills to prevent and respond to violence are discussed.
 Omar Fana Tavarez, a facilitator from Pennsylvania explained his gratification at seeing the participants share their comments on how the program affected them, saying "one man explained to the whole group that the workshops have truly affected him and that he thinks he is going to be a better father and husband when he reunites with his family."

-In 2008, Hombres Unidos Contra la Violencia Familiar was selected for the Robert Wood Johnson Stregthening What Works Initiative, an initiative focusing on strengthening evaluation capacity and skills, providing an understanding of the processes and outcomes, and enhacing program sustainability for programs that focus on the prevention of intimate partner violence in immigrant and refugee communities.
+In 2008, Hombres Unidos Contra la Violencia Familiar was selected for the Robert Wood Johnson Stregthening What Works Initiative, an initiative focusing on strengthening evaluation capacity and skills, providing an understanding of the processes and outcomes, and enhancing program sustainability for programs that focus on the prevention of intimate partner violence in immigrant and refugee communities.
 Because of this initiative, MCN was able to strengthen their evaluation of the curriculum and changes in knowledge, attitude, behaviors, and beliefs as well as make minor modifications for desired outcomes to the curriculum.
-A final version of the curriculum is currently available.